 role="dialog"announcement

-Only reach for Radix Dialog or React Aria when you need custom exit animations, nested modals, or non-modal sheets/drawers.
+Only reach for Radix Dialog or React Aria for custom exit animations, nested modals, or non-modal sheets.

 | Feature | Native <dialog> | Custom Modal |